Cold-Weather Gardening Tips

 Take advantage of containers by bringing houseplants indoors or using smaller planters for herbs and vegetables on porches or decks that don't experience frosty conditions throughout winter- this way you can still enjoy gardening even while snow covers most of your yard!

-Be Careful With Ice Melting Agents Sodium chloride based ice melts are very effective at melting ice but using too much may kill nearby vegetation- apply sparingly and avoid contact with sensitive plants (and pets!)
+Sodium chloride based ice melts are very effective at melting ice but using too much may kill nearby vegetation- apply sparingly and avoid contact with sensitive plants (and pets!)

-Create Ponds & Water Features Ponds and water features such as bubbling fountains are excellent additions to gardens no matter what season it is- not only do these bring beauty but they also provide much needed hydration for thirsty wildlife who may wander into your backyard looking for sustenance!
+Ponds and water features such as bubbling fountains are excellent additions to gardens no matter what season it is- not only do these bring beauty but they also provide much needed hydration for thirsty wildlife who may wander into your backyard looking for sustenance!

-Pay Attention To New Plantings Newly planted crops should receive special attention throughout winter months as they may require additional warmth or protection from extreme temperatures; check up on these frequently or use a cloche (or some other form of temporary shelter) if necessary!
+Newly planted crops should receive special attention throughout winter months as they may require additional warmth or protection from extreme temperatures; check up on these frequently or use a cloche (or some other form of temporary shelter) if necessary!

-Stay Positive & Have Fun!
-Winter isn’t an end all be all for gardening- with the right preparations you can continue maintaining an outdoor oasis even through bone chilling temps!
+Winter isn't an end all be all for gardening- with the right preparations you can continue maintaining an outdoor oasis even through bone chilling temps!
 Take time each day (or even just a few minutes!)
-To enjoy the beauty around you while tending your garden- after all there’s nothing quite like being greeted by a bright bloom amidst freezing foggy morn!
+To enjoy the beauty around you while tending your garden- after all there's nothing quite like being greeted by a bright bloom amidst freezing foggy morn!